w3althambition/bradtraversy-loan-calc-app/readme.md

 - use of 'className += 'someName' - very interesting.
 - input validation conditions.

-A link to his course can be found [here](https://www.udemy.com/modern-javascript-from-the-beginning/).
+The web app can be viewed **[here](https://w3althambition.github.io/bradtraversy-projects-collection/modernJS-number-guesser/index.html)**.